-We have used a series of idealized numerical model simulations to investigate the generation and evolution of vertical vorticity by deep convection in a warm-cored vortex of near tropical storm strength.
+We have used a series of idealized numerical model simulations to investigate the generation and evolution of vertical vorticity by deep convection in a warm-cored vortex of near-tropical-storm strength.
 In these simulations, deep convective updraughts were initiated by thermal perturbations located at different radii from the vortex axis.
-It was found that, as the location of the thermal perturbation is moved away from the axis of rotation:
+As the location of the thermal perturbation is moved away from the axis of rotation, the following is found:

-- (1) the updraught that develops becomes stronger, - (2) the cyclonic vorticity anomaly generated by the updraught becomes weaker, - (3) the structure of the vorticity anomaly changes, and - (4) the depth of the vorticity anomaly increases.
+- (1) the updraught that develops becomes stronger; - (2) the cyclonic vorticity anomaly generated by the updraught becomes weaker; - (3) the structure of the vorticity anomaly changes markedly; and - (4) the depth of the vorticity anomaly increases.

 For an updraught along or near the vortex axis, the vorticity anomaly has the structure of a monopole and little or no anticyclonic vorticity is generated in the core.
 This finding obviates the need in previous simulations of tropical cyclone intensification to explain how anticyclonic vorticity would be expelled from the core of an intensifying vortex when there are multiple clouds contributing to drive the intensification.
 Vorticity dipoles are generated in updraughts near or beyond the radius of maximum tangential wind speed and this structure reverses in sign with height.
-In all cases these anomalies persists long after the initial updraught has decayed.
+In all cases, these anomalies persist long after the initial updraught has decayed.

 The effects of eddy momentum fluxes associated with a single updraught on the tangential-mean velocity tendency were investigated and a conceptual framework for the interpretation of these eddy fluxes was given.
-It is found that the eddy fluxes tend to accelerate the azimuthal mean tangential velocity radially outside of the updraught and decelerate it on the inside, consistent with expectations based on the conservation of azimuthal-mean absolute angular momentum.
-The foregoing effect for a single cloud with a given cross section increases with decreasing radius because the mean circumference of the annulus of averaging decreases relative to the azimuthal extent of the cloud as the radius decreases.
+It is found that the eddy fluxes tend to accelerate the azimuthal mean tangential velocity radially outside the updraught and decelerate it inside, consistent with expectations based on the conservation of azimuthal-mean absolute angular momentum.
+The foregoing effect for a single cloud with a given cross-section increases with decreasing radius, because the mean circumference of the annulus of averaging decreases relative to the azimuthal extent of the cloud as the radius decreases.

-The simulations are used to appraise long standing ideas suggesting that latent heat release in deep convection occurring in the high inertial stability region of a vortex core is "more efficient" than deep convection outside the core in producing temperature rise in the updraught.
+The simulations are used to appraise long-standing ideas suggesting that latent heat release in deep convection occurring in the high inertial stability region of a vortex core is 'more efficient' than deep convection outside the core in producing temperature rise in the updraught.
 This conclusion arises from a thought experiment in which the same spatial distribution of diabatic heating is used to force an overturning circulation in regions with different levels of inertial stability.
 An alternative thought experiment examined here was to force the overturning circulation by initiating convection from the same thermal perturbation.
 In this case, the diabatic heating associated with the ensuing deep convection decreases with increasing inertial stability and its vertical extent is less.
 These results add weight to recent arguments questioning the realism of assuming a fixed heating rate at different radial locations in the vortex to demonstrate the efficiency of the heating at higher levels of inertial stability.

-9. Acknowledgements
+Acknowledgements

-We thank Dr. George Bryan for generously making the model available.
-Financial support for this research was provided by the German Research Council (Deutsche Forschungsgemeinschaft) under Grant numbers SM30/23-3 and SM30/23-4 and the Office of Naval Research Global under Grant No. N62909-15-1-N021.
+We thank Dr George Bryan for generously making the model available.
+We thank two reviewers, Rich Rotunno and Chris Rozoff, and our colleague, Mike Montgomery, for their perceptive comments on the first version of this submission.
+We acknowledge also Mike Montgomery's involvement in the development of the conceptual model shown in Figure 12.
+Financial support for this research was provided by the German Research Council (Deutsche Forschungsgemeinschaft) under Grant Numbers SM30/23-3 and SM30/23-4 and the Office of Naval Research Global under Grant No. N62909-15-1-N021.